Keshavj022/Facial-recognition-Emotion-detection/README.md

 # Facial Recognition and Emotion Detection System

 ## Project Description
 This project implements a robust facial recognition and emotion detection system using advanced computer vision and deep learning techniques.
-The system is designed to capture facial images, recognize faces from a pre-registered dataset, and detect the emotional state of the person in real-time.
-It is built with Python and utilizes libraries such as OpenCV, dlib, face_recognition, and Keras for achieving high accuracy and efficiency.
+The system captures facial images, recognizes faces from a pre-registered dataset, and detects the emotional state of individuals in real-time.
+Built with Python, it leverages libraries such as OpenCV, face_recognition, and TensorFlow/Keras to achieve high accuracy and efficiency.
+The system features both a desktop GUI application and a modern web interface for versatile deployment options.

 ## Key Features
-- **Real-Time Face Detection:** Detects and recognizes faces using advanced face recognition algorithms.
+- **Real-Time Face Detection:** Detects and recognizes faces using advanced face recognition algorithms with confidence scoring.
-- **Emotion Detection:** Identifies emotional states (e.g., Angry, Happy, Sad) using a pre-trained deep learning model.
+- **Emotion Detection:** Identifies seven emotional states (Angry, Disgust, Fear, Happy, Sad, Surprise, Neutral) using a CNN-based deep learning model.
-- **User-Friendly GUI:** Provides an intuitive graphical user interface for face registration and recognition.
-- **Efficient Performance:** Handles real-time processing with minimal latency.
+- **Dual Interface Options:**
+  - Desktop GUI application built with Tkinter
+  - Modern web interface built with Flask and Bootstrap
+- **User Registration System:** Simple process to add new users to the recognition database.
+- **Responsive Design:** Web interface adapts to various screen sizes for optimal user experience.

 ## Technologies Used
-- **Python:** Programming language used for development.
+- **Python:** Primary programming language for backend development.
-- **OpenCV:** Library for computer vision tasks.
+- **OpenCV:** Computer vision library for image processing and face detection.
-- **dlib:** For facial landmark detection.
-- **face_recognition:** Advanced face recognition library.
+- **face_recognition:** High-level face recognition library based on dlib.
-- **Keras:** For emotion detection using a deep learning model.
+- **TensorFlow/Keras:** For building and running the emotion detection CNN model.
+- **Flask:** Web framework for the browser-based interface.
+- **Bootstrap:** Frontend framework for responsive and attractive UI design.
-- **Tkinter:** For creating the graphical user interface (GUI).
+- **JavaScript:** For interactive elements in the web interface.

 ## Installation
 ### Prerequisites
-- Python 3.x
+- Python 3.8+
+- Webcam access
 - Required Python libraries (see `requirements.txt`)

 ### Installation Steps